Your Directors present their 51st Annual Report togetherwith the Audited Financial Statements of the Company for the year ended 31stMarch 2022.

 During the year under review despite the challenges faced due to thesecond wave of Covid pandemic the Plants were in operation for 326 on stream days.Planned shutdowns were taken for Annual Turnaround Maintenance Reliability improvementactivities and balance NG Conversion activities and associated energy consumptionimprovements.
 Supply of High pressure Natural Gas commenced from 2nd Aug 2021and full allotted quantity of 0.9MMSCMD commenced from 16th Oct 2021.
 Duringthe year under review your Company manufactured 620408 MTs of Neem Coated Urea and sold629306 MTs.
 The Plants were operated using Natural Gas (NG) imported Naphtha and FurnaceOil and achieved energy efficiency levels of 6.521 Gcal/MT of Urea for 2021-22 as against6.454 Gcal/MT of Urea during the previous year.

 Handling of Imported Naphtha

-Your Company has signed a Hospitality Agreement with Indian Oil Corporation (IOC) forusing their tank farm facility at Tuticorin Port premises for handling a part of SPIC'sImported Naphtha shipments.
+Your Company has an arrangement with Indian Oil Corporation (IOC) forusing their tank farm facility at Tuticorin Port premises for handling a part of SPIC'sImported Naphtha shipments.
 This has facilitated SPIC for faster discharge of cargo andthereby minimizing the ship demurrage to a large extent.
 This arrangement will becontinued until such time the reliable supply of full quantum of NG is assured.